Please allow a minimum of several weeks for the review process. Allow a minimum of several weeks to several months.

 - Over 500 users or open to public

-- Financial transactions within tool
+- Financial and/or credit card transactions within tool

 - They take recommended revisions and apply them to the terms/agreement